mark-van/cpsc-210-project/README.md

 - As a user, I want to be able to view the list of tasks on my to-do list
 - As a user, I want to be able to save my to-do list to file
 - As a user, I want to be able to be able to load my to-do list from file

+## Phase 4: Task 2
+- I implemented the robust exceptions option.
+- Class:Task
+- Methods:constructor and checkURL

+## Phase 4: Task 3
+- I would create an Accomplishment class that extends Task
+- I would create a Failure class that extends Task
+- I would have made an Abstract TaskManager class that a GuiTaskManager and AtonementAPPTaskManager extend